Jtoast65/League-of-Legends-/index.md

 #### 4. Gold Advantage, Game Length, and Outcome

 There appears to be some relationship between early gold advantage and game length.
-Games where one team has a substantial early lead tend to end faster (shorter game length), while closer games (smaller gold differences) tend to last longer.
+Games where one team has a significant early lead tend to end faster (shorter game length), while closer games (smaller gold differences) tend to last longer.

 <iframe
   src="assets/gold_diff_vs_game_length.html"